 While Clark was not terribly happy with the time it took Wilson to finish his work, he was happy with the results and with Wilson’s amiable nature.
 Clark got Wilson promoted to staff associate in January 1942.
 From now on, Wilson’s name appeared on Exhibits Department letterhead under Clark’s and Albert Butler’s names.

 Wilson would return to the Wapiti in February 1942 to complete the tie-in.
 This diorama took half the time it took to finish the Grizzly Bear and yet the Wapiti has all of the spectacular light and color of his best dioramas.
 Harold Anthony, the curator of the North American Mammal Hall gave the donor, William Honnold a photograph of the Wapiti with a note that said, “No photograph can do adequate justice to [the background].
-The atmospheric quality of the late afternoon setting has subtle qualities which cannot be put down on paper.”xx This background was originally planned for about 4 pm, but was changed to sunset after Wilson had returned to New York City.
-The photographs and field study were made at 4 pm.
+The atmospheric quality of the late afternoon setting has subtle qualities which cannot be put down on paper.”xxiii The light in this background was changed to sunset after Wilson had returned to New York City.
+The photographs and field study were made at four in the afternoon.
 Wilson worked out the new lighting scheme with considerable care and he felt sure that it was accurate.
-The rising moon was a detail that received the most intensive study and about which he felt entirely confident in regard to its accuracy.
+The rising moon was another detail that received the most intensive study and about which he felt entirely confident in regard to its accuracy.

 Harold Anthony proudly opened the first ten dioramas of the North American Mammal Hall on April 8, 1942.
 Nine of the ten included: The Alaskan Brown Bear, Moose, Mountain Lion, Grizzly Bear, White Sheep, Musk Ox, Mountain Goat, Grant Caribou, and the Bighorn Sheep.
 The Osborn Caribou was nearly complete and Wilson was in the middle of painting the Bison/Pronghorn.
 The Bison scale model was shown with the other nine in the Guide Leaflet that was produced for the opening and the Osborn Caribou wasn’t, so it appears that the unfinished Bison diorama was the tenth diorama.
 Wilson finished painting the Bison in September 1942 and the glass was installed in November.